Skip to main content

 • "Build it with Vue 3 and Tailwind CSS"

-• "Keep it vanilla JS but use ECharts for charts"
+• "Keep it vanilla JS with ECharts for charts"

 The code examples in this guide show what Claude generates when you prompt it.
 You don't need to copy-paste — just describe what you want and let Claude build it.